awsdocs/aws-codedeploy-user-guide/doc_source/codedeploy-agent-operations-install-windows.md

 If the browser security settings on the Windows Server instance provide the permissions \(for example, to `http://*.s3.amazonaws.com`\), you can use a direct link for your Region to download the CodeDeploy agent and then run the installer manually\.

 **Important**
-You must choose the .msi from a Region that is the same as your CodeDeploy application in the AWS Console.
-If you choose the incorrect Region, the CodeDeploy agent installation may fail with inconsistent regions in the codedeploy-agent-log file.
+Choose the `.msi` file that is in the same Region as your CodeDeploy application\.
+Choosing a different Region may cause `inconsistent region` failures in the `codedeploy-agent-log` file when you run the `.msi` file\.

 | Region name | Download link |